SkyPirl Blockchain

 What is the sequential Phragmén method?

 The sequential Phragmén method is a multi-winner election method introduced by Edvard Phragmén in the 1890s.
-While sequential Phragmén is currently in use on Polkadot and Kusama, an improvement on the sequential Phragmén method named Phragmms will be used in the future.
+While sequential Phragmén is currently in use on Polkadot and Kusama, an improvement on the sequential Phragmén method named will be used in the future.

 NOTE